strongloop/strongloop.com2/_posts/2018-08-14-join-us-at-apistrat-2018.md

 * [Go Full Throttle: The Essentials of Throttling in Your API or MicroService Architecture](http://sched.co/FTQP)

-The "Go Full Throttle" session is aimed at helping with how to ensure that when you scale out a component, you also scale its dependencies enough."
+The "Go Full Throttle" session, Chris says, "is aimed at helping with how to ensure that when you scale out a component, you also scale its dependencies enough."

 A couple of other sessions for IBM include: